stelzch/zotero.koplugin/doc/Developer.md

 	Rough implementation working 27/10/24

-- [] Fix known issues listed below
+- [ ] Fix known issues listed below

-- [] Saved searches?
+- [ ] Saved searches?

-- [] Support extra meta data, e.g. tags or all authors
+- [ ] Support extra meta data, e.g. tags or all authors

 ### Random coding details:

-- [] Make use of 'itemAttachments' table
+- [ ] Make use of 'itemAttachments' table
 	- [x] use it to track synced version
-	- [] use it to identify children
+	- [ ] use it to identify children
-	- [] Store all attachment details in there?
+	- [ ] Store all attachment details in there?
-		- [] file name
+		- [ ] file name
-		- [] file type
+		- [ ] file type
-		- [] link type
+		- [ ] link type
-		- [] 'title'
+		- [ ] 'title'

 - [x] Make an 'itemAnnotation' table
-	- [] use it to track synced version
+	- [ ] use it to track synced version
 	- [x] use it to identify parent

-- [] remove redundant code
+- [x] remove redundant code
-	- Removed some of the redundant code in the sync routines but not fully checked
+	- Removed majority of redundant code, just need left some placeholder methods if they need to be re-implemented in the future

-- [] proper implementation of libraries
+- [ ] proper implementation of libraries
-	- [] set user and ID
+	- [ ] set user and ID
-	- [] use it to store version
+	- [ ] use it to store version

-- [] Detect downloaded files by checking file system?
+- [ ] Detect downloaded files by checking file system?
 E.g. after database reset everything gets downloaded agin even if there is a local copy...

-- [] Option to do a database re-check (to avoid complete re-sync)
+- [ ] Option to do a database re-check (to avoid complete re-sync)

 # Known issues:
+- [ ] Changing the color of an annotation on the device is not syncing with the server.
+It does work the other way around
+- [ ] If an item has several attachments, the one opened by default (1st?) might not be the one you want
+	- Workaround: long click should present a list of all attachments
+	- Plan: define an order/default attachment?
+What does desktop client do?
+- [ ] On device (KoBo Elipsa) the Sync complete message will not show up sometimes, however the sync will be succesful
+- [ ] Basic implementation working: but for nested collections there are still issues
 - [x] 'All items' or search results don't open when clicked (inherited from devStelzch)

 	Fixed 29/10/24